piotar/react-promise-bridge/README.md

 A library that allows you to **easily manage components** that ultimately return a value as a `Promise`.

-This is a simple wrapper that provided the `context` to solve the `Promise`.
+This is a simple wrapper that provided the `context` to resolve or reject the `Promise`.

-This abstract component is designed for popups, modals, toasts, dynamic messages, notifications, etc.
+This abstract component is designed for dialogs, popups, modals, toasts, dynamic messages, notifications, etc.

 **It is all up to you**.